The definitive method for perfect hard-boiled eggs.

 1. Boil the water first.

 Hat tip to Kenji’s book The Food Lab –and more recently, his amazing New York Times article — for making a detailed study of this.
-According to Kenji, for ease of peeling — which can be the most annoying task in all of cooking — it is essential to lower eggs into boiling water.
+According to Kenji, for ease of peeling — which can be the most annoying task in all of the cooking — it is essential to lower eggs into boiling water.

 Do not start the eggs off in cold water and then bring it to a boil.
 Lowering eggs into boiling water does something magical with the release of the egg white proteins from the shell membrane.